-Specialists have completed the warranty tests of the new boiler unit No. 13 produced by the Barnaul Boiler Plant at the Seversk Thermal Power Plant (CHP) in the Tomsk Region.
+Specialists have completed the warranty tests of the new boiler unit No. 13 manufactured by the Barnaul Boiler Plant at the Seversk Thermal Power Plant (CHP) in the Tomsk Region.
 This was reported by the Rosatom press service.

 The tests confirmed the stability of operation and compliance with all parameters, and the dry ash removal system with a filter that captures up to 99.9% of ash ensured a multiple reduction in emissions.